Overview

 What happens at your appointment

-A GP will check where it hurts to see if you have chilblains.
+A GP will check your symptoms to see if you have chilblains.

 Causes of chilblains